-Loud and Flashy has been in its current location since 2013.
+The Loud and Flashy photography studio has been in its current location in Ashington since 2013.
 Before that it was based in Pegswood and was a recording studio as well as a photography studio, hence 'Loud' in the name!

-Simon also has a team of creatives he can call upon for any project imaginable.
+I also have a team of creatives I can call upon for any project imaginable!

-"Everyone has a camera on their phones, so when you book me you are getting more than my camera, you are getting my eye for composition, my skill using light and of course, my expertise in post production.
+"Everyone has a camera on their phone, so when you book me you are getting more than my camera, you are getting my eye for composition, my skill using light and of course my expertise in post production.

-My shoots are very relaxed and informal and as a result, I tend to capture the real personality of the little ones (and big ones!) who are just having fun and being themselves."
+My family photo shoots are very relaxed and informal and as a result I tend to capture the real personality of the little ones (and big ones!) who are just having fun and being themselves."